kaist-cp/kecc-public/README.md

 **[NOTICE]** The fuzzer supports Ubuntu 20.04 only.
 It may work for other platforms, but if it doesn't, please run the fuzzer in Ubuntu 20.04.

-For more information on usage, please refer to the [Fuzzer User's Manual](tests/README.md).

 ## Running RISC-V Binaries